-The Company has an investment in the general partnership LSV Asset Management (LSV).
-LSV is a registered investment advisor that provides investment advisory services primarily to institutions, including pension plans and investment companies.
+The Company has an investment in the general partnership LSV Asset Management (LSV), a registered investment advisor that provides investment advisory services primarily to institutions, including pension plans and investment companies.
 LSV is currently an investment sub-advisor for a limited number of SEI-sponsored mutual funds.
+As of December 31, 2014, the Company's total partnership interest in LSV was approximately 39.3 percent.
 The Company accounts for its interest in LSV using the equity method because of its less than 50 percent ownership.
 The Company's interest in the net assets of LSV is reflected in Investment in unconsolidated affiliates on the accompanying Consolidated Balance Sheets and its interest in the earnings of LSV is reflected in Equity in earnings of unconsolidated affiliates on the accompanying Consolidated Statements of Operations.